 Is there a "right" way to talk about illness and disability?
 The current popular favourite is person-first language.
 It really got going in the 1990s, with the American Psychological Association leading the charge.
 Instead of talking about a "disabled person", person-first language literally puts the person first, as in "person with a disability."
 This has… Continue reading Is Person-First Language All It’s Cracked Up to Be?

 I mentioned in a recent weekend wrap-up that this was coming, and now it's here.
-As of today, I’m officially not a nurse any more.
+As of today, I’m officially no longer a nurse, which is a pretty massive identity milestone for me.
 This isn't an abrupt transition by any means.
-I've known this was coming for a while now, and I’ve already been through a shuffling of role identities.
-My nurse identity… Continue reading An Identity Milestone: No Longer a Nurse
+I've known this was coming for a while now, and I’ve already been through… Continue reading An Identity Milestone: No Longer a Nurse

 There are some significant barriers that people living in poverty face when it comes to managing their finances.
 However, these may not always be obvious, so let's talk about them.
 Let's consider what it might look like to be living in poverty here in British Columbia, Canada, where I live.
 Provincial income assistance payments, including… Continue reading Poverty Can Be Very Expensive